ASF

 The two degeneracy conditions in [eq:generic-degeneracy] are exactly what makes [eq:generic-bracket-evolution] thermodynamically consistent, and the argument is the same one-line collapse [bibo-generic] already used for a single antisymmetric matrix.
 Taking , is a scalar equal to its own negation ( antisymmetric), hence zero, and by the second degeneracy condition; so , energy is conserved exactly along every trajectory, independently of the particular chosen.
 Taking , by the first degeneracy condition, using 's antisymmetry to move it across the inner product, and since ; so , entropy never decreases.
 Neither law of thermodynamics is assumed anywhere in [generic-bracket]: both fall out of antisymmetry, positive semi-definiteness, and the two degeneracy conditions alone.

-and generalise and exactly as Section 15's tensor generalises Section 1's matrix: an antisymmetric generator of conservative circulation and a symmetric positive semi-definite generator of monotone relaxation, now allowed to depend on the state and to act through two independent functionals rather than one.
-The purely linear setting of Sections 9 and 10 is the furthest possible reduction of this structure: a single quadratic functional stands in for two independent functionals and , and constant matrices stand in for state-dependent .
+and generalise and exactly as Section III.1's tensor generalises Section I.1's matrix: an antisymmetric generator of conservative circulation and a symmetric positive semi-definite generator of monotone relaxation, now allowed to depend on the state and to act through two independent functionals rather than one.
+The purely linear setting of Sections II.2 and II.3 is the furthest possible reduction of this structure: a single quadratic functional stands in for two independent functionals and , and constant matrices stand in for state-dependent .
 With only one functional in play there is no second, independent functional for either degeneracy condition in [eq:generic-degeneracy] to say anything about; both become vacuous rather than substantive, and it is [bibo-generic]'s direct Lyapunov argument, not the bracket algebra above, that does the work there.
 Nothing about that argument is superseded here: it is the , single-functional case of the same fact.

-17. Nonlinear controllability and observability
+III.3.
+Nonlinear controllability and observability

 For smooth vector fields , their Lie bracket is ( the Jacobian matrices of ), the infinitesimal difference between flowing along then and flowing along then : a direction unavailable to either field alone whenever it is nonzero.
 For a control-affine system (drift , control directions ), the accessibility distribution at is the span, evaluated at , of every vector field obtainable from by repeated Lie bracketing.